 In our design, we’re following the permaculture principles of start small and observe, observe, observe.
 The design is a dynamic, ongoing process.
 Here’s what we’ve done to-date.

-This will let us know where to best start working to improve and create soil to sustain future productive projects, where to begin reforestation so that the trees serve multiple functions, and where to best capture water to sustain all life in the Eco-village.
+An Integrated Community Design will be the basis for ongoing development of all of the interrelated parts of this initiative.
+This design will be based on a digitized land plan, walking surveys and other site-specific observations.
+Different zones and usage areas, internal paths and trails, common areas, member lots, and areas for productive projects will be defined.
+This will let us know where to best improve and create soil to sustain future productive projects, where to reforest so that the trees serve multiple functions, and where to best capture water to sustain all life in the Eco-village.
 These are tasks that require tons of attention in their design and involve many components and subsystems.
 We’re looking for people who can help with this.

 We’re looking for people who are very excited at the thought of doing all this.
 It’s painstaking work that requires us to always keep the big picture in mind while working on many little details.

 See a bit more of the history behind the project here.